-- (25) The College will only process criminal offence data in specific circumstances where it is required to do so in order to fulfil its obligations. - (26) Garda vetting information is collected as required under the Children and Vulnerable Persons Act and the College's Admissions Policy and Garda Vetting Procedure.
+- (25) The College will only process criminal offence data in specific circumstances where it is required to do so in order to fulfil its obligations. - (26) Garda vetting information is collected as required under the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 and the College's Admissions Policy and Garda Vetting Procedure.